Mars-Robotics-Association/Orion/README.md

 * Fixes potential issues caused by having mismatched Control/Expansion Hub firmware versions
 * Fixes [ftc_app issue 673](https://github.com/ftctechnh/ftc_app/issues/673) Latest matchlog is being deleted instead of old ones by RobotLog
 * Fixes ConceptVuforiaUltimateGoalNavigationWebcam sample opmode by correctly orienting camera on robot.
-* Fixes issue where logcat would be spammed with InterruptedExceptions when stop is requested from the Driver Station (this behavior was accidentally introduced in v5.3).
+* Fixes issue where logcat would be spammed with InterruptedExceptions when stop is requested from the Driver Station (this phobosBehavior was accidentally introduced in v5.3).
 This change has no impact on functionality.
 * Fixes issue where the blocks editor fails to load if the name of any TeleOp opmode contains an apostrophe.

 ## Version 6.1 (20201209-113742)